U.N.-backed anti-graft body to probe ex-Guatemala leader's assets

 "We're going to investigate everything," Ivan Velasquez, head of U.N.-backed International Commission against Impunity in Guatemala (CICIG), said late Thursday.
 "The next step is to examine Mr. Perez's wealth."

-He said the body had "sufficient documentation" to prove Perez' involvement, and would analyze the fallen president's "financial information, accounts, real estate, and the eventual presence of frontmen."
+He said the body had "sufficient documentation" to prove Perez' involvement, and would analyse the fallen president's "financial information, accounts, real estate, and the eventual presence of frontmen."

 Velasquez said he would seek a three-month window from the judge overseeing the case to continue to investigate other fronts against Perez.